eea/CLMS_documents/README.md

 # Copernicus Land Monitoring Service (CLMS)
-This repository contains technical documents for the CLMS, such as ATBD's, PUM's, or nomenclature guidelines.
+Repository for the maintenance and generation of reference guidelines and technical product documents for the CLMS.